Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 Mio eyes wide opened: "Ahuh?"

-Meanwhile, Riku and Manan were flapping their wings furiously, dozens of potatoes, turnips, and unknown fruits piled up behind them.
+Meanwhile, Riku and Manana were flapping their wings furiously, dozens of potatoes, turnips, and some other unrecognizable fruits piled up behind them.

 ---